Estate Planning CanadaWhat Happens To Your TFSA When You Die?

 It could be in your

-- registered retirement savings plan (RRSP),
+• Registered retirement savings plan (RRSP),

-- registered retirement income fund (RRIF), or
+• Registered retirement income fund (RRIF),

-- tax-free savings account (TFSA).
+• Tax-free savings account (TFSA).

 TFSA Beneficiary When You Die

-So who gets it?
-And what are the tax implications?
+So who gets it, and what are the tax implications?

 That depends on how you set up your accounts.

-You can also name beneficiaries for registered accounts like your RRSP, RRIF or TFSA.
+You can also name beneficiaries for registered accounts like your RRSP, RRIF, or TFSA.

 Successor Holder